 World building must not come at the expense of your story.

-If you’re mostly a Pantser, like I am, you may have to spend more time planning than you’re used to.
+If you’re like me, you may have to spend more time planning than you’re used to.

 If you’re an Outliner, draw a line in the sand and start writing as soon as you’re ready, even if you suspect you’ll have more spadework to do as you go.